Darrick-Oliver/MonitorInputSwitcher/README.md

 The PCB schematic is located in the files as "*MonitorSwitcher.brd*" and can be ordered from any PCB site (OshPark, JLCPCB, etc)

 The chassis is a WIP

+# 4. Changes and To-do List

+To see the changes made in each release, check the file "*changelog.txt*"

+To-do:
+- Cleaner file locations (installer)
+- Input detector, no need to enter inputs each time
+- Support for more than two inputs
+- Settings help
+- Update CMD version